JosiahPierce/writeups/cmu_binary_bomb/phase_6.md

 That's it!
 We've finally defused the bomb.
 I tried to keep this phase's writeup focused almost entirely on the steps that actually work for finding the solution; when I originally did this, I spent quite a while with trial-and-error, eventually noticing the pattern with the converted number values.

 We're now officially done with all of the main phases of the bomb, but we're actually not done with the bomb itself.
-It just so happens that there's a secret phase for the bomb; it's optional, but it's fun and provides some more opporutnities for us to hone our reversing skills, so let's tackle that as well.
+It just so happens that there's a secret phase for the bomb; it's optional, but it's fun and provides some more opportunities for us to hone our reversing skills, so let's tackle that as well.
 We'll check it out in the next section.